Burke Boxes include museum-quality objects and artifacts, as well as activities that can be tailored to many different ages and interests.

 $20 for each additional week

 Please note: Pricing for Backyard Scientist Backpacks is structured differently from other Burke Boxes.
-Please see the Backpacks page for pricing.
+Please see the Early Learners Backpacks page for pricing.

 Payment can be made online through our webform or in person via credit card, check, or purchase order no later than the last date of the rental period.